-The University received grant income of €2m under Incorporation project funding, €0.1m under the programme for research in Third Level Institutions (PRTLI V), equipment grants of €0.2m, and €0.1m energy efficiency initiatives supported by the Sustainable Energy Authority of Ireland, in the period.
+The University received grant income of €8.8m under Incorporation project funding, €0.8m for the FutureTech Building, €0.3m under the programme for research in Third Level Institutions (PRTLI V), equipment grants of €0.7m, and €1.5m under the Devolved Capital Grants programme, in the period.
 Returns are made by DCU to Funding Bodies based upon the actual expenditure incurred.
 All such expenditure incurred is in line with the specific terms and conditions of the capital grant.